This recipe for Banana Pudding with Sour Cream has just six ingredients AND it’s no-bake. It’s a comfort food dessert that’s decadent and delicious.

 No matter the time of year, sometimes I just don’t want to turn on my oven.
 I love no-cook, no-bake recipes that are easy to put together, flavorful, and don’t require any fancy equipment.

-This 1980s No Cook Banana Pudding is just the type of recipe I’m talking about.
+This 1980s Banana Pudding with Sour Cream is just the type of recipe I’m talking about.
 It was a staple from church cookbooks at that time.
 It uses instant vanilla pudding, so there’s no need to make the filling from scratch on the stovetop.

-For more no-cook desserts, check out my No-Bake Raspberry Pie, No-Bake Banana Split Cake, Twinkie Cake, and Strawberry Pie with Jello.
+For more no-cook desserts, check out my No-Bake Raspberry Pie, Old Fashioned Peanut Butter Pie, Twinkie Cake, and Strawberry Pie with Jello—YUM!

 Jump to:

-I recommend leaving some room around the edges at the top of the pudding to showcase a visible Nilla wafer layer.
-Once your friends and family see the peek-a-boo cookie layer, they’ll want to dive right in.
+- I recommend leaving some room around the edges at the top of the pudding to showcase a visible Nilla wafer layer.
+It looks prettier that way!

-Don’t forget to reserve a few Nilla wafers for crumbling on top.
-It’s optional, but I love the color/texture contrast on top.
+- Don’t forget to reserve a few Nilla wafers for crumbling on top.

 - Using instant vanilla pudding (two 3-oz sized boxes OR one 6-oz box) makes this dessert so easy to put together.
 You could also try the banana pudding or white chocolate pudding varieties.